 More information is needed about what is happening in the community to help the government develop better and more refined strategies and policies to respond to COVID-19.
-While we wait for an effective vaccine, it is important we use interventions available to us to contain and slow the spread of COVID-19.
+While we wait for vaccines to be widely rolled out globally, it is important we use interventions available to us to contain and slow the spread of COVID-19.

 Your involvement in the Optimise Study will help us better understand the impact that COVID-19 is having on our community and how these may change over time.
 The Optimise platform will be used to both identify and solve challenges alongside the community and key stakeholders.

 Your input will help generate the evidence to guide state and national policy and practice to stop COVID-19 transmission while returning to more normal levels of economic and social activity.